DanielSvub/gonatus/README.md

 ### Example

 ## Reinvented File System
 Due to classic filesystem limitations (max path, max name size, unicode problems, reserved characters, inode count, ...) we redefined classical Filesystem.
-First change in comparation to classical filesystem is that we recognize multiple states of entries - undetermined, topology, content, topology & content.
+First change in comparison to classical filesystem is that we recognize multiple states of entries - undetermined, topology, content, topology & content.
 Due to this file may also have children (as only directory can in normal fs) and directory may also hold a content.
 So we may expand archives for example into the original file topology.

 ### Record types
   * `undetermined` - Unknown reserved kind of a record - state when the record is empty and have no topology.